 Not everyone will love your dog as much as you do.
 Keep your dog on your property.
 Don’t force your dog’s company on a neighbor who isn’t comfortable with dogs.

-Your dog can become an American Kennel Club Canine Good Citizen by passing a test designed to demonstrate good manners and acceptable behavior in everyday situations.
+Your dog can become an AKC Canine Good Citizen by passing a test designed to demonstrate good manners and acceptable behavior in everyday situations.
 The CGC program has become a standard for recognizing obedient dogs and responsible dog owners throughout the country.

-Of course you should let your dog know when you’re proud of him, but let others know it too.
-Bringing a well-behaved dog into public places or showing off his talents at competitive events is an excellent way to “advertise” the rewards of canine companionship.
+Bringing a well-behaved dog into public places or showing off their talents at competitive events is an excellent way to “advertise” the rewards of canine companionship.